sass/dart-sass/README.md

 ### From npm

 Dart Sass is available, compiled to JavaScript, [as an npm package][npm].
-You can install it globally using `npm install -g sass`, or to your project using `npm install sass`.
-This provides a `sass` executable as well as a library:
+You can install it globally using `npm install -g sass` which will provide access to the `sass` executable.
+You can also add it to your project using `npm install --save-dev sass`.
+This provides the executable as well as a
+library:

 [npm]: https://www.npmjs.com/package/sass